Qcrates/psidread/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
+* Revised the URL of the vignettes

+## Resubmission
+This is a resubmission.
+In this version I have:
 * Revised the output directory to tempdir()
 * Corrected the pathway error in psid_unzip()